ukulanne/guile-couchdb/README.md

 - A [couchdb](http://couchdb.apache.org/) server to connect to.
 Tested with 2.3.x but should work with older versions
 - I use couchdb for Fedora from this [copr](https://copr.fedorainfracloud.org/coprs/adrienverge/couchdb/) and [github](https://github.com/adrienverge/copr-couchdb)
 - test.scm uses [guile-json 3.1.0](https://github.com/aconchillo/guile-json)

+To be able to connect through https you will [gnutls-guile bindings](https://www.gnutls.org/manual/gnutls-guile.html).

 # INSTALL
 ```